 ALERT, the ALabama Emergency Response Team, is an organization of amateur radio operators from throughout Birmingham and central Alabama.
 ALERT is a non-profit corporation founded in Jefferson County, Alabama, on June 20, 1996.

-ALERT is dedicated to providing Skywarn and other emergency communications messaging services using amateur radio.
+is dedicated to providing Skywarn and other emergency communications messaging services using amateur radio.
 ALERT works closely with the National Weather Service Forecast Office in Birmingham, the Birmingham-Jefferson Co.
 Emergency Management Agency and with other public safety and amateur

 radio emergency communications groups involved in Skywarn services elsewhere across Alabama.

-ALERT‘s Mission Statement, adopted by its Board of Directors, states:
+‘s Mission Statement, adopted by its Board of Directors, states:

 |To promote and enhance Amateur Radio Emergency Communications through training and the use of operating standards during severe weather and other emergencies.|

-ALERT members activate whenever severe weather threatens counties across the northern two thirds of Alabama and four counties in west Georgia.
+members activate whenever severe weather threatens counties across the northern two thirds of Alabama and four counties in west Georgia.
 Coverage area includes all counties in the Coverage Warning Area as designated by the NWS.

 Activations are designed to provide the NWS with the fastest possible,